-This is part 2 of my 3 part blog series on target your audience.
+This is part 2 of my 3 part blog series on how to target your ideal client on social media.
 If you haven’t read part 1, go do that first!

-Now that you know why it’s important to create content for your target audience, that you should build a customer persona to help you identify with them, and you have taken a deep dive into your current audience to get to know them a little better, what do you do?
-Now’s the time to build that customer persona.
+Now that you know why it’s important to create content for your ideal client, that you should build a customer persona to help you identify with them, and you have taken a deep dive into your current audience to get to know them a little better, what do you do?
+Now’s the time to build that customer persona so you know who they are.

-Answer these questions to get to know your ideal customer.
-Remember this is your dream customer.
+Answer these questions to get to know your ideal client.
+Remember this is your dream client.
 The perfect scenario.
 Answer with that in mind.

 What industries do they work in?